aridjayarecipes/cutesrecipes.web.app/content/post/2448-how-to-make-quick-banana-dates-muffin.md

 1. Make ready 1/2 tsp soda bicarbonate

 Did we mention they are DELICIOUS?
-Here&#39;s a quick and easy muffin recipe to use up those brown speckled bananas on your counter top.
-You have been ignoring them a bit too long, haven&#39;t you?
+Here's a quick and easy muffin recipe to use up those brown speckled bananas on your counter top.
+You have been ignoring them a bit too long, haven't you?
 These vegan banana muffins are moist and delicious and filled with dates and walnuts.

 <!--inarticleads2-->